 1. Change your home environment so that the easiest choice is the healthier choice.

 Think about the current food habits in your family.
 If you put out a bowl of M&Ms and everyone grabs the candy, next time try putting out a bowl of fruit.
-This change does not need to be absolute.
+This change in food behavior does not need to be absolute.
 There can be an occasional treat that is yummy but not healthy.
 In addition, adults need to model whatever behavior they want their teens to adopt, which means reaching for the fruit instead of the potato chips when you get home from work.

 2. Be intentional about family meals.